willkg/fillmore/docs/scrubber.rst

 To cut down on breadcrumbs, it's best to not include the relevant integrations.

-Francis lets you scrub breadcrumbs when Sentry events happen, but you might want to scrub breadcrumbs when they're being captured using a ``before_breadcrumbs`` function.
+Fillmore lets you scrub breadcrumbs when Sentry events happen, but you might want to scrub breadcrumbs when they're being captured using a ``before_breadcrumbs`` function.

 https://docs.sentry.io/platforms/python/configuration/options/#before-breadcrumb

-Breadcrumbs tend to be free form, so Francis doesn't have a good scrubber for them--Francis scrubs the whole value or none of it.
+Breadcrumbs tend to be free form, so Fillmore doesn't have a good scrubber for them--Fillmore scrubs the whole value or none of it.
 You'll either want to write your own scrub function that does what you need or you'll want to write a ``before_breadcrumbs`` function that fixes the breadcrumbs as they're captured.